satellite-image-deep-learning/techniques/README.md

 * [Aerial Maritime Drone Dataset](https://public.roboflow.com/object-detection/aerial-maritime/1)
 * [EmergencyNet](https://github.com/ckyrkou/EmergencyNet) - identify fire and other emergencies from a drone
 * [OpenDroneMap](https://github.com/OpenDroneMap/ODM) - generate maps, point clouds, 3D models and DEMs from drone, balloon or kite images.
+* [Dataset of thermal and visible aerial images for multi-modal and multi-spectral image registration and fusion](https://www.sciencedirect.com/science/article/pii/S2352340920302201) - The dataset consists of 30 visible images and their metadata, 80 thermal images and their metadata, and a visible georeferenced orthoimage.

 ### Synthetic data
 * [The Synthinel-1 dataset: a collection of high resolution synthetic overhead imagery for building segmentation](https://arxiv.org/ftp/arxiv/papers/2001/2001.05130.pdf)